Pareto Efficient Nash Implementation Via Approval Voting: Approval Voting Mechanism

-By considering the above example in more detail, we can see that both players do not lose by adding the efficient alternative $(0.99,0.99)$ into their set.
-However, since the opponent does not include this alternative in his set neither player gains from adding it either.
+By considering the above example in more detail, we can see that both players do not lose by approving also the efficient alternative $(0.9,0.9)$.
+However, since the opponent disapprove this alternative neither player gains from approving it either.

-In order to resolve this problematic issue, we provide to each player an incentive to add this efficient alternative \emph{irrespective} of whether the opponent includes it in his set or not.
-We consider the mechanism $\mathcal{SA}_\delta$ which is identical to the $\mathcal{SA}$ mechanism except in one aspect.
-In the case $L^1 \cap L^2 \neq \emptyset$ the randomized allocation is the uniform distribution over $L^1 \cap L^2$ with probability $1-\delta$ (not with probability 1), and the uniform distribution over $L^1 \cup L^2$ with probability $\delta$.
+In order to resolve this problematic issue, we provide to each player an incentive to approve this efficient alternative \emph{irrespective} of whether the opponent approves it or not.
+We consider the mechanism $\mathcal{AV}_\delta$ which is identical to the $\mathcal{AV}$ mechanism except in one aspect.
+In the case of agreement ($L_1 \cap L_2 \neq \emptyset$) the outcome lottery is the uniform distribution over $L_1 \cap L_2$ with probability $1-\delta$ (not with probability 1), and the uniform distribution over $L_1 \cup L_2$ with probability $\delta$.
 Formally,